Sponsoring Society and Standards Committee: IEEE Computer Society/ Learning Technology Standards Committee (C/LTSC)

 Title: P1484.20.2 Recommended Practice for Defining Competencies

-Competency-based education, training, and workforce development is essential to embrace and develop the new skills required for the future of work.
+Competency-based education, training, and workforce development are essential to embrace and develop the new skills required for the future of work.
 A common vocabulary, and recommended practices, are required to help stakeholders develop and communicate competency definitions.
 Common, shareable competency definitions enable systems, courseware, assessments, and learning tools to interoperability reference the same competencies so that, for example, learner records can be meaningfully transported from one system to another and from one organization to another.
-The quality of the information in these competency definitions has an impact on competency-based education, training, and workforce development.
+The quality of the information in these competency definitions impacts competency-based education, training, and workforce development.

 The stakeholders include policymakers, educators, awarding bodies, employers, and labor unions.
-Contributors and consumers of this standard will include curricular designers, designers of learning content, credentials designers, learners, developers of academic and workforce competency frameworks, assessments developers, catalogers of learning content, educators, human resources professionals, and job boards, who need well-defined competency definition.
+Contributors and consumers of this standard will include curricular designers, designers of learning content, credentials designers, learners, developers of academic and workforce competency frameworks, assessments developers, catalogers of learning content, educators, human resources professionals, and job boards who need well-defined competency definitions.

 HOW TO KEEP YOURSELF INFORMED

-The first step is to keep yourself informed by subscribing to the IEEE P1484.20.2 listserv.
-To do this send an email to firstname.lastname@example.org with the following in the BODY of the email (not the subject line):
+The first step to keep yourself informed about this Working Group is to subscribe to the IEEE P1484.20.2 listserv.
+To do this, send an email to [email protected] with the following in the BODY of the email (not the subject line):

 subscribe STDS-P1484-20-2 your-first-name your-last-name

 When you are subscribed, you will receive messages with detailed information about: